-Of course, anyone who believes that an offence has taken place during a hunt, including during a trail hunt, should report the matter to the police.
+Anyone who believes that an offence has taken place during a hunt, including during a trail hunt, should report the matter to the police.

-Moreover, trail and drag hunting on the Defence estate remain legal activities provided they are carried out within the provisions of the Hunting Act 2004.
+Trail and drag hunting on the Defence estate remain legal activities provided they are carried out within the provisions of the Hunting Act 2004.
 A range of people and activities are allowed access to the MOD estate subject to prior controls.
 You might be interested to know in 2020-21, the Defence Infrastructure Organisation granted 18 licenses for trail hunting, down from 26 in 2019-20.

-Furthermore, I appreciate the distress that can be caused by any animal being shot dead, and I am aware of some cases where bolt guns have been used to put down foxhounds.
-In the specific case mentioned, I understand that the organisation Keep The Ban called on the National Trust to ban trail hunting on its land.
+I appreciate the distress that can be caused by any animal being shot dead, and I am aware of some cases where bolt guns have been used to put down foxhounds.
+I understand that the organisation Keep The Ban called on the National Trust to ban trail hunting on its land.
 I am aware that at the Annual General Meeting in October 2021, members of the National Trust voted to ban trail hunting on its land.
 I am also assured that my ministerial colleagues are committed to ensuring that all animals, whether they are wildlife, domestic animals or racing animals, are put down in a humane way.

-Finally, regarding the use of captive bolt stunning, I am aware that different rules apply depending on the type of bolt and also the type of animal, and that the user must follow the manufacturer’s instructions when using any device.
+Regarding the use of captive bolt stunning, I am aware that different rules apply depending on the type of bolt and also the type of animal, and that the user must follow the manufacturer’s instructions when using any device.
 I understand that penetrative captive bolt devices can be used for stunning all species, but the device must be applied in the proper position, and the user must check the bolt has retracted to its full extent after each shot.
 I know that cattle or any bovine animal must not be shot in the back of the head.

 When stunning sheep and goats with horns using penetrative captive bolts, these animals can be shot in the back in the head, but the shot must be aimed just behind the base of the horns and aim towards the mouth.
 I understand that an animal must be bled or killed within 15 seconds of shooting it.

-Non-penetrative captive bolts can only be used for simple stunning on cattle, sheep, goats, and deer (ruminants) under ten kilograms.
+Non-penetrative captive bolts can only be used for simple stunning on cattle, sheep, goats and deer (ruminants) under ten kilograms.
 These devices must be applied in the proper position.